 At Champlain College, our dining services partner, Sodexo, is committed to purchasing local and other sustainable foods.
 In order to get accurate data on how much sustainable food we are purchasing, Sodexo and Sustain Champlain have teamed up to begin calculating these expenditures, which is one of the goals outlined in our Sustainability Action Plan.
 We are now tracking the purchases that fall within the following definitions*:

-Product is grown and/or harvested within a 200-mile radius of Champlain College.
+Product is grown and/or harvested within a 200-mile radius of Champlain College, as seen in the green area on the map to the right.
 In the case of multi-ingredient food products, the majority of the ingredients must be grown or harvested within this range.
 Water cannot be considered an ingredient.

 Product has a third-party certification (NOFA, USDA, etc.)